oVirt/ovirt-site/source/release/4.1.2/index.html.md

 #### oVirt Host Deploy

  - [BZ 1443508](https://bugzilla.redhat.com/1443508) <b>[RHVH3.6] Failed to add host to rhv-m 4.1 - Package collectd-disk cannot be found</b><br>ovirt-host-deploy now does not fail, but only emits a warning, if packages collectd/fluentd and their plugins are not available.
+This allows adding a 3.6 host to a 4.1 engine, even though the 3.6 repos do not have these packages.<br><br>Doc text for current state of the bug (see comments 18-24) follows.
+Above will be the doc text if we include the latter change.<br><br>ovirt-host-deploy now does not fail if packages collectd/fluentd and their plugins are not available.
+It will still emit an error saying "Failed to install Host" in the middle, but installation will eventually succeed.
 This allows adding a 3.6 host to a 4.1 engine, even though the 3.6 repos do not have these packages.

 ### No Doc Update

 #### oVirt Engine

- - [BZ 1438298](https://bugzilla.redhat.com/1438298) <b>[TEXT] - Clarify 'Experimental' Switch Type on Cluster Settings</b><br>
+ - [BZ 1448698](https://bugzilla.redhat.com/1448698) <b>[TEXT] - Clarify 'Experimental' Switch Type on Cluster Settings</b><br>
  - [BZ 1423468](https://bugzilla.redhat.com/1423468) <b>the quota value of datacenter - verify for sane values</b><br>

 #### VDSM

- - [BZ 1437375](https://bugzilla.redhat.com/1437375) <b>getAllVmIoTunePolicies exceptions in VDSM</b><br>
+ - [BZ 1448473](https://bugzilla.redhat.com/1448473) <b>getAllVmIoTunePolicies exceptions in VDSM</b><br>

 ### Rebase: Bug Fixes and Enhancementss